 It wasn’t until spring 2009, when I often spent my lunch break with a colleague who was infected by the sailing virus, that I was infected again, but this time for real!
 From then on, the decision to explore the world with a sailboat matured steadily in me after finishing my work phase.

 Since 2014, I have been sailing my own catamaran Que Mas in the IJsselmeer, the North Sea, the Baltic Sea, the English Channel, the Atlantic and the Mediterranean.
 In the meantime, I have left the Mediterranean and sailed via Portugal and Madeira to the Canary Islands.
-In the meantime, I’ve been sailing around Brazil for almost 2 years, partly due to the pandemic.
+In the meantime, I’ve been sailing around Brazil for almost one and a half years, partly due to the pandemic.